Many communities are taking action to address drinking in public places. Here's how you can take action.

 Alternatively, you could create an objection letter template which you can print off and distribute throughout the local community.

-You will have 15 working days (note - working days do not include public holidays but do include regional anniversary days) to lodge an objection or petition against an on-licence from the date of the first notification (this could be an online notice or date published in a local newspaper, whichever is first).
+You will have 15 working days (note - working days do not include public holidays but do include regional anniversary days) to lodge an objection against an off-licence from the date of the first notification (this could be an online notice or date published in a local newspaper, whichever is first).

 Once the list of objectors is finalised and given to all three agencies, some applicants (and their agents) may invite objectors to a meeting to discuss their concerns.
 If you feel uncomfortable doing this, do not feel pressured to attend.

-Although your contact details are not published, if you take part in the public hearing your name and objection will become public record.
+Although your contact details in an objection letter are not published, if you take part in the public hearing your name and objection will become public record.

 Objections can only relate to specified criteria